Are you part of a particular denomination?

 Do you have something just for women?

-There are also frequent, if not continuous, Bible studies designed for and conducted by women.
+There are frequent, if not continuous, Bible studies designed for and conducted by women.
 Browse the calendar to find the locations and times for these studies.
+Also check the dropdown menu item on our Home page under ministries to find " Our Women's Ministries" newsletter.

 Do you have something for all adults?